Alex1304/botrino/website/docs/command-extension/creating-commands.md

 * `scope()`: defines where the command can be used.
 The possible values are: `Scope.ANYWHERE` (the command can be used anywhere), `Scope.DM_ONLY` (the command only works in private messages), `Scope.GUILD_ONLY` (the command only works inside a guild).
 A command ran outside of its scope will be ignored.
 * `subcommands()`: defines subcommands for the command.
 More details about subcommands can be found [here](subcommands.md).
 * `errorHandler()`: defines a command-specific error handler, overriding the global error handler if it exists.
 More details about error handlers can be found [here](handling-errors.md).
-* `rateLimit()`: defines a rate limit for the command, that is the maximum number of times a command can be used per user within a specific timeframe.
-More details about rate limiting can be found [here](rate-limiting.md).
+* `cooldown()`: defines a cooldown for the command, that is the maximum number of times a command can be used per user within a specific timeframe.
+More details about cooldowns can be found [here](cooldowns.md).

 ### Inline commands